Hanbury Brown-Twiss effect and classical entanglement with OAM-carrying light: Intensity-intensity correlations via the OAM-mode representation of the field

-Expressions (\ref{G12-mat}) and (\ref{G-gauss}) constitute the first main contribution of this Letter.
-We have expanded the scalar correlation function $G(\mathbf{r}_1,\mathbf{r}_2,\tau)$ into a correlation matrix involving fourth-order correlations $G_{lmpq}(\mathbf{r}_1,\mathbf{r}_2,\tau)$, which generally represent the cross-covariances between the components $I_{lm}(\mathbf{r},t)$ associated with the corresponding OAM modes at points $\mathbf{r}_1$ and $\mathbf{r}_2$.
+Expressions (\ref{G12-mat}) and (\ref{G-gauss}) constitute the first main contribution of this work.
+We have expanded the scalar correlation $G(\mathbf{r}_1,\mathbf{r}_2,\tau)$ into a correlation matrix with elements $G_{lmpq}(\mathbf{r}_1,\mathbf{r}_2,\tau)$, which generally represent the cross-covariances between the components $I_{lm}(\mathbf{r},t)$ associated with the corresponding OAM modes at points $\mathbf{r}_1$ and $\mathbf{r}_2$.
 At $l=m$, these components are the intensities of the modes $U_l(\mathbf{r},t)$, while for $l\neq m$ they represent complex-valued cross-terms between the corresponding modes.
 Furthermore, Eq.~(\ref{G-gauss}) shows that the Gaussian intensity-intensity correlation can be expressed as a decomposition into terms linked to the COAM matrix.
 This suggests that the local intensity correlation function of a beam can be controlled by adjusting the radially dependent field correlations of OAM-mode pairs, therefore enabling tailoring of light fields with specific higher-order correlation structures.
 Similar results hold naturally also for the normalized correlation $g(\mathbf{r}_1,\mathbf{r}_2,\tau)$, as well as the scintillation $\mathcal{C}(\mathbf{r})$ and scintillation index $c(\mathbf{r})$.